Kenneth-Macharia/Learning/Go/notes.md

   structure when using source control, to make the applications go gettable i.e downloadable using `go get <lib>`, since github will create a similar folder structure.

-## Writing the first Go app

-- Go files have a .go extension
+## Libraries, Modules and Packages

-- Packages are how Go code is organised into sub-libraries.
-They are then importable into your existing Go app to add functionality.
+- Packages are how Go code is organised and take the form of .go files.
+Packages usually perform specific functions and contain methods to perform those functions e.g `http`
-- All Go app files must be part of a package, declared at the top of the file.
+- Inside the files, the package to which the file belongs to is indicates as the line `package <package fileName>`
-- Imported packages follow next in the `import {}` statement.
+- Imported/ external packages follow next in the `import ()` statement.
 - A main package with a main function is a Go app's entry point and is required for every Go application.
+- Multiple package files can be bundled into a directory to form a `module`.
+Modules define a family of related packages e.g `net`
+- A library is a set of related modules.

+## Building and running Go apps

 - Use `go run <path to main.go>` to run a Go app, which temporarily complies the application src files, then run the generated binary.
 - Use `go build <path to package>` to compile the app package (app folder) into an